By: John Webb, Maine Criminal Defense Attorney for Over a Quarter Century

 When hiring an attorney to protect your rights, you need to know they have the experience and know-how to make the decisions that serve your best interest.
 A drunk driving charge can wreak havoc on your immediate future.
 A qualified lawyer can help limit the damage so you can get back on your feet.

-We defend individuals charged with DUI and OUI in Saco, ME and surrounding areas.
+John Webb and his two associates defend individuals charged with DUI and OUI in Saco, ME, Portland, ME, and surrounding areas.
 Contact us today to set up a free initial consultation.
+Call our Saco number at (207) 283-6400 or our Portland number at (207) 835-7008.